mmore500/waves/blog/_posts/2020-05-16-onboarding-checklist.md

 ![welcome!]({{ site.baseurl }}/assets/mmore500/gifcities-trenwelcome.gif){:width="100%"}

-To ensure that we can get off to a running start when the workshop begins, we've assembled onbarding tasks and information for our participants.
-Please work through the checklist by **Friday, May 22**.
+To ensure that we can get off to a running start when the workshop begins, please work through onboarding information and tasks below by **Friday, May 22**.
 Feel free to drop a line to me at [m.more500@gmail.com](mailto:m.more500@gmail.com) with any questions or issues.

 Links on this checklist meant only for workshop participants are password protected.